NOTE: We currently have one 9:30 am service.

 What to expect Sunday mornings at St. Stephen’s

-Bathrooms are also behind the doors at the back of the church.
+Restrooms are also behind the doors at the back of the church.

+We are currently using traditional small round wafers for the bread.
+Gluten free wafers are available; just request one when the priest comes to you.
 The offering plate can be found at the back of the church.
 First time visitors may want to fill out a “visitor’s card” and place it in the plate as their offering.
 That’s entirely optional.

 During September-June, our choir will accompany the congregation in the singing of hymns.
 These hymn numbers are listed on the hymn boards on the wall of the church.
 There is usually a choir anthem, and there is music (most often organ) before and after the service.
 Music is an opportunity to give glory to God and also to center ourselves in preparation for the prayers, readings, sacrament, and blessing and in gratitude for the gift of being together with sisters and brothers in Christ.